Learning from Few Samples: Transformation-Invariant SVMs with Composition and Locality at Multiple Scales: Introduction

 \section{Introduction}

-With the goal of learning when the number of training samples is small, and motivated by the success of CNNs \cite{tan2019efficientnet}, we wish to endow SVMs with as much a priori domain knowledge as possible.
+With the goal of learning when the number of training samples is small, and motivated by the success of CNNs \cite{lecun1989generalization, tan2019efficientnet}, we wish to endow SVMs with as much a priori domain knowledge as possible.

 One such important domain property for image recognition is translational invariance.
 An image of a dog remains an image of the same dog if the image is shifted to the left.
-Similarly, if the image is rotated it is still an image of the dog; so it is also rotation-invariant.
+Similarly, it is also rotation-invariant.
 More generally, given a group of transformations under which the classification of images is invariant, we show how to endow SVMs with the knowledge of such invariance.

-One common approach is data augmentation \cite{cubuk2018autoaugment}, where several transformations of each training sample are added to the training set.
-This corresponds to a kernel that defines the similarity between two vectors $X_1$ and $X_2$ as the {\textit{average similarity}} between $X_1$ and all transformations of $X_2$.
+One common approach is data augmentation \cite{shorten2019survey, cubuk2018autoaugment}, where several transformations of each training sample are added to the training set.
+When applying SVMs on this augmented training set, it corresponds to a kernel that defines the similarity between two vectors $X_1$ and $X_2$ as the {\textit{average similarity}} between $X_1$ and all transformations of $X_2$.
 However the average also includes transformations that are maximally dissimilar, and we show that it leads to poor margins and poor classification results.
-Much more appealing is to define a kernel that defines similarity as the \textit{greatest similarity} between $X_1$ and all transformations of $X_2$.
-We show that this kernel is positive definite with high probability in the small sample regime of interest to us, under a probabilistic model for features.
+More appealing is to construct a kernel that defines similarity as the \textit{maximum similarity} between $X_1$ and all transformations of $X_2$.
+We show that this kernel is positive definite with high probability in the small sample size regime of interest to us, under a probabilistic model for features.
 We verify this property on widely available datasets and show that the improvement obtained by endowing SVMs with this transformation invariance yields considerably better test accuracy.

-Another important domain property for image recognition is ``locality" of features, e.g., an edge depends only on a sharp gradient between neighboring pixels.
-Moreover, through operations such as max-pooling, CNNs exploit locality at multiple spatial scales.
+Another important domain property for image recognition is the ``locality" of features, e.g., an edge depends only on a sharp gradient between neighboring pixels.
+Through operations such as max-pooling, CNNs exploit locality at multiple spatial scales.
 We show how one may incorporate such locality into polynomial SVMs.